Advising students on their overall degree requirements:

-In addition, there is a dedicated Academic Advisor in the Department of Social Science to assist students with overall degree requirements:
+There are two dedicated Academic Advisors in the Department of Social Science to assist students with overall degree requirements:

 General Enrolment Advice

-Permission to Register in Work & Labour Studies Courses
+Permission to Register in Work and Labour Studies Courses

 Work and Labour Studies students have preferential access to courses offered by our program.
 If you are having trouble registering for one of our courses and there is room in the course, contact the Program Coordinator and / or Program Assistant for help.
-However, once courses are full, we cannot over-enrol them.
+However, once courses are full, we cannot over-enroll them.
 The Program Assistant maintains waiting lists for our courses and will add Work and Society students if / when spaces become available.

 Permission to Register in 4000-level Work and Labour Studies Courses: All students in the various Honours BA degree options must take one or both of SOSC 4210 (Labour Relations Simulation) and SOSC 4240 (Labour Studies Placement).
 Most spaces in these courses are reserved for Work and Labour Studies students.
 Otherwise, access to these courses is by permission of the instructor.
 Normally, students will be in their final year of a 120-credit degree when they take these courses.
 As well, all students wishing to take SOSC 4240 are required to submit an application to and attend an interview with the Course Director.
 Interviews for placements normally take place during April-May the previous academic year.
 Students should call or email the Program Assistant to schedule an appointment.